Raising a Self-Assured Girl

 For example, say a child is losing several consecutive tennis games in a tennis match.
 Instead of becoming defensive, throwing a fit, and blaming her opponent or a teammate, she verbalizes her feelings.
 “Mom, I’m getting beat.
 I stink.”
 Her mom, then, has a chance to reflect and honor her feeling state: “You are really worried that you aren’t good.
 I get it.
 It’s hard to lose consecutive games, but, honey, you are a good player.
 Keep trying.
 It will come.”

 Early on, if a parent empathically recognizes and verbalizes the child’s feeling states, the child will be able to do it for herself.
 A child who can state how she feels instead of acting it out is usually an emotionally healthy child.

-Because the girl’s feelings are honored and she feels understood, she is less defended and may be more able to glean insight from the experience.
-The empathy validates the child’s feelings which fosters self-esteem, and the teaching moment instills insight and character.
+Because the girl’s feelings are honored and she feels understood, she is less defensive and may be able to glean insight from the experience.
+Empathy validates the child’s feelings which fosters self-esteem, and the teaching moment instills insight and character.
 Alternatively, if the parent skips the empathy, the child may be too defensive to be open to insight.

 Another example involves a young girl’s perception of her body.
 It is natural for a parent to want to contradict how his or her daughter feels when she says self-loathing statements like, “I’m fat.”
 “My smile is crooked.”
 “My stomach is fat.”
 Yet honoring her feeling is important.
 Saying, “It’s hard to not like something about yourself.
 I get it.
 I hated my two front teeth when I was your age.”
 After receiving empathy, the child feels understood, connected to her parent, and less alone.
 These are important feelings that create resiliency in a young girl.
 The parent may follow the empathy with, “You are beautiful on the inside and the outside.
 I love who you are.”